Maheshnemade/Tic-Tac-Toe-python/README.md

-Tic-Tac-Toe gae Using python numpy and tkinter
+Tic-Tac-Toe game Using python numpy and tkinter